Candidates from any part of Bangladesh are welcome. However, young women from disadvantaged and indigenous communities will be given priority

 The welfare of its students is of paramount importance to the Developing Midwifery Project (DMP), BRAC University.
 The crucial responsibility of Student Welfare Committee (SWC) is to assist students with any problem they may be experiencing, be it physical, mental, social, academic or otherwise.
 The SWC looks after the welfare of the students with the support of teachers and management.
 The SWC intended on providing the most suitable academic, social and cultural environment to bring out the best from each individual student.
 A VOICE BOX is maintained in the academic site where any students can write their problem anonymously.
 Student Welfare Committee (SWC) meetings take place once in every month and the meeting is presided by a student leader.

-The counseling unit of DMP is managed by a counselor, who is a mental health professional and has extensive knowledge on the physical, mental & social well being of adolescent and young adults.
+The counseling unit of MEP is managed by a counselor, who is a mental health professional and has extensive knowledge on the physical, mental & social well being of adolescent and young adults.
 Counselor facilitates workshops on several topics such as Self-Care, Coping, Bullying Stress Management, Genders Based Violence etc. to raise awareness, explore the problems that the students face and try to understand their troubles and support them as required.
 Counselor maintains a Hotline Service offered by DMP and via this service students can reach out to the Counselor 24*7 regarding any critical feedback as well.
 Also, there is an Anonymous Email platform maintained by counselors for students to share their feedback and concerns.